 Each year, THCF recognizes individuals whose generosity in charitable giving and volunteerism tremendously impacts the region we serve.
 We are privileged to recognize those whose philanthropy make our community a better place to live and serve.

-Our 2018 Heartland Humanitarian of the Year is Bob Glaser.
+Our 2019 Heartland Humanitarians of the Year are

 2017 – Brad and Sandy Cox